danchoi/table/README.md

 plain text table, wrappings cells with long content to try to fit the table in the screen.

+## Install

+Assuming you have a recent version of the [Haskell platform](https://www.haskell.org/platform/) on your system,

+    cabal update
+    cabal install table

 ## Usage

 ```